 Business Office Professional Concentration

-Beginning Fall 2012, a currently enrolled student may receive advanced credit standing by successfully completing the Certified Administrative Professional Exam (CAP).
+A currently enrolled student may receive advanced credit standing by successfully completing the Certified Administrative Professional Exam (CAP).
 The student may receive the following credits based on verification of successful completion of the exam:

 For more information on this exam, please visit the International Association of Administrative Professionals (IAAP) website (www.iap-hq.org).
-Students should consult their assigned advisor for scheduling of courses prior to the exam to ensure maximum credit for the exam.
+Students should consult their assigned advisors for scheduling of courses prior to the exam to ensure maximum credit for the exam.

 Advanced credit standing may also be earned for OAD 2840 - Office Procedures through prior work experience.
 Students must provide the program with evidence of three years of full-time work experience, e.g., copies of job descriptions, letters of reference from supervisors, reports, office communication, and other documents which would verify the type of work performed.
 Students should consult their assigned advisor for specific instructions on preparing the work documentation portfolio.